 Cybersecurity professionals at four higher education institutions discuss how the COVID-19 pandemic has impacted their security awareness programs.

-Ben Woelk, CISSP, CPTC, is the Program Manager for the Information Security Office at the Rochester Institute of Technology where he's developed a leading information security awareness program.
-Ben is a member and former co-chair of the EDUCAUSE/Internet2 Security Awareness and Training Working Group of the Higher Education Information Security Council.
-Ben is an Associate Fellow and a past president of the Society for Technical Communication.
+Ben Woelk, CISSP, CPTC, is the Governance, Awareness, and Training Manager for the Information Security Office at the Rochester Institute of Technology where he's developed a leading information security awareness program.
+Ben is a member and former co-chair of the EDUCAUSE/Internet2 Security Awareness and Training Group of the Higher Education Information Security Council.
+Ben is a Fellow and a past president of the Society for Technical Communication.

 He holds the CISSP (#379414), CPTC, is a CPTC trainer, and is ITIL v3 certified.
 Ben holds degrees from the University of Florida, Trinity International University, and the University of Rochester, and an Advanced Certificate in Technical Information Design from RIT.
 Ben is adjunct faculty at RIT, teaching classroom and online courses in Cyber Security Policy and Law, Technical Communication, and Introverts and Leadership.